Professor of Latin David Butterfield on joining Ralston College

 Attracted by the rigor of its curriculum, the purity of its vision, and the desire of its scholars to study the Humanities seriously, Professor Butterfield is helping lead Ralston College’s expansion.

 After more than two decades at the University of Cambridge, the Classics scholar Dr David Butterfield has joined Ralston College as Professor of Latin.
-In a recent article in The Spectator, Dr Butterfield elaborated on why he left a permanent position at one of the world's best universities to join a new insitution in Savannah, Georgia, which is now instructing its third cohort in the degree of Master of Arts in the Humanities.
+In a recent article in The Spectator, Dr Butterfield elaborated on why he left a permanent position at one of the world's best universities to join a new institution in Savannah, Georgia, which is now instructing its third cohort in the degree of Master of Arts in the Humanities.

 “There is a deep-seated loss of trust in what the essential character of an institution such as Cambridge is: elite, selective, competitive, rigorous,” he wrote.
 “The cleverest students sense that they are part of a faded spectacle, and I feel for them...
 Respect for universities is waning, as stories continue to reveal politicised teaching, grade inflation, authoritarian campus policies and lurid, even laughable, research grants.
 The ambitions of our whole education system are ultimately pegged to the achievements at the very pinnacle of academia.
 If Cambridge can’t resist decline, who can?”